UPDATE: Researching International Marine Environmental Law

-Arundhati Ashok Satkalmi is a Senior Research Librarian at the Rittenberg Law Library of St. John's University School of Law.
+Arundhati Ashok Satkalmi (Aru) retired in July 2013 as a Senior Research Librarian from the Rittenberg Law Library of St. John's University School of Law.
+Her interest in the Marine Environment has inspired her to undertake this update.
 Prior to joining St. John's in 1991, Aru worked as the Senior Information Specialist at the corporate headquarters of the Exxon Corporation in New York.
 In addition to a Masters in Library Science from St. John's University, she holds a Masters in Government and Politics where she specialized in International Law.
 She wrote a thesis entitled International Convention for the Control and Management of Ship's Ballast Water and Sediments of 2004: An Analysis of Logical and Practical Aspects.
+She has earned a certificate from the United Nations Institute for Training and Research (UNITAR) in International Environmental Law.
 She also holds a Master of Science degree in Geology from Poona University.
-She has presented on the topic of international marine environmental law to the Indian Society of International Law and American Association of Law Librarians.
+She has presented on the topic of international marine environment to the Indian Society of International Law and American Association of Law Librarians.

 Table of Contents

 4.2.
 Polar Regions

 4.7.
 Ship Recycling